CEA-LIST/Moirai/NOTES.md

 representation of causal order that applies across all nested event graph children.
 This reconstruction incurs the cost of a depth-first search (DFS).
 Moreover, identifying the causal predecessors of this vector clock in each child event graph also requires a DFS per child.
-To favor genericity, the library is currently "dumb"—it only considers causal relationships between operations and ignores semantic links.
+To favor genericity, the framework is currently "dumb"—it only considers causal relationships between operations and ignores semantic links.
 For example, in an add-wins set, it is inefficient to examine all keys to determine the effect of a particular remove operation on the